Fast-64/fast64/README.md

 - levels/my\_level/header.h

 ### Decomp And Extended RAM
 By default decomp uses 4MB of RAM which means space runs out quickly when exporting custom assets.
-To handle this, make sure to add "#define USE\_EXT\_RAM" at the top of include/segments.h after the include guards.
+To handle this Fast64 will automatically add "#define USE\_EXT\_RAM" at the top of include/segments.h after the include guards.

 ### Exporting Geolayouts to C
 Set the "Name" field to the actor folder name.
 To replace an actor model, set the enum to "Actor" and set the correct group name.
 To find the group name, look at the group or common header files in actors/ to see where the actor is defined in.

 To replace an actor model manually, replace its geo.inc.c and model.inc.c contents with the geolayout file and the dl file respectively.
 Use the contents of the header file to replace existing extern declarations in one of the group header files (ex. mario is in group0.h).
 Make sure that the name of your geolayout is the same the name of the geolayout you're replacing.
 Note that any function addresses in geolayout nodes will be converted to decomp function names if possible.
-Make sure to also use extended RAM as described in the sections above.

 ### Exporting Levels to C
 Add an Empty and check its SM64 object type in the object properties sidebar.
 Change the type to "Level Root."
 Add another Empty and change its type to "Area Root", and parent it to the level root object.
 You can now add any geometry/empties/splines as children of the area root and it will be exported with the area.
 They do not have to directly parent to the area root, just to something within the area root's descendants.
 Empties are also used for placing specials, macros, objects, water boxes, and camera volumes.
 You can search the available options using the relevant search operators, or set an option to "Custom" to write in your own values.
 NURBS curves are used to export spline data.
 Backgrounds are set in level root options, and warp nodes are set in area root options.
-Make sure to also use extended RAM as described in the sections above.

 To replace a level manually, replace the contents of a level folder with your exported folder.
 Then,